jstransformers/jstransformer/README.md

 ```

  - `body` represents the result as a string
- - `dependencies` is an array of files that were read in as part of the render process (or an empty array if there were no dependencies)
+ - `dependencies` is an array of file names that were read in as part of the render process (or an empty array if there were no dependencies)

 #### `.render`